UK Electric – COVID-19 Risk Assessment Statement

 - Staff have been briefed on how to deal with contractors and other visitors, including action to take if they behave irresponsibly or contrary to their method statements.

-The company has grown and developed through the acquisition of a number of very strong, established companies bringing together the unique product offering we have today.
+The company has grown and developed through the acquisition of a number of strong, experienced and established companies bringing together the unique product offering we have today.
 Our wide choice of products enables us to meet the demands of customers who often look to us as their single source supply solution.
 The commitment to provide the highest quality products from the world’s best manufacturers and our dedication to customer service is the mainstay of our company.